-From cost to curriculum, there are numerous distinctions between public and private schools.
-Here’s how their applications differ.
+From cost to curriculum, there are numerous differences between public and private schools.
+Here’s a breakdown of what to expect when applying to each.

 Private versus public high school application process

-Public and private schools have markedly different application processes.
+Public and private schools have vastly different high school application processes.
 As a parent of a Grade 7 learner, there are a few things you’ll need to be aware of before you proceed with either option.

 Overall, there are differences in: